-I've been doing the digital nomad thing for more than 5 years straight now and I find that working in coffee shops works best for me.
+I've been doing the digital nomad thing for almost 5 years straight now and I find that working in coffee shops works best for me.

 Coworking spaces certainly have their pluses and will probably work better for those with a more structured schedule.